benbren/benbren.github.io/index.markdown

 Half of my undergraduate career was done at the University of New Mexico (Go Lobos!) and my degree is from the College of Charleston in Applied Mathematics and Economics.

-I am currently a PhD student in Biostatistics at the University of Michigan, where I have been both a Graduate Student Research Assistant and a Graduate Student Instructor.
+I am currently a graduate student in Biostatistics at the University of Michigan, where I have been both a Graduate Student Research Assistant and a Graduate Student Instructor.
 I am interested in lots of things associated with statistics - causal inference, environmental statistics, machine learning, longitudinal data, missing data.. etc. I am also very interested in practical applications  such collaborative research and statistical computing.
 My over-arching goal, in general, is to use quantitative techniques to improve the lives of other people.

 Outside of school, I enjoy snowboarding, playing soccer, rock-climbing, scuba diving, playing guitar, and reading... pretty typical.
 Importantly, I am a Chelsea fan and a University of Michigan fan.
 I am also an avid traveler - I love learning about new cultures, ideas and ways of life.
 To date, I have been to Thailand, Cambodia, Vietnam, Bolivia, Peru, Colombia, Guatemala, Nicaragua, Mexico, and Cuba.

+I am using this site mostly to share blog posts about material that interests me and material that I find useful to explain in order for myself and my friends to understand better.
+I am also using this site to better understand how to build a website!
+In the future, I hope to use this as an academic website to host my work and other parts of my life.

 Thanks for looking!